The Planet Rebels Journey

 To Miss Xandra Fallow, by order of Her Serene Luminance.
 You will present yourself at Palace Darieos for a private audience with Arbitrix Iliana Darieos.
 A slipjet awaits at Providence City Skygrid Center to transport you to New Gaia.
 You are to leave immediately.

-Goosebumps spread across the back of my neck.
-Officially, as arbiter of the Grand Council, the Arbitrix served as the builder of consensus over the six domains’ queens.
+Goosebumps spread against the back of my neck.
+Officially, as arbiter of the Grand Council, she was supposed to build consensus over the queens of the six domains.
 But everyone knew Arbitrix Iliana ruled the world.

 I passed the paper to Qiu before swinging to the officer.
 “What’s going on?”